W. Robert Godfrey

-W. Robert Godfrey is a minister in the United Reformed Churches in North America and formerly served as the third president of Westminster Seminary California.
+W. Robert Godfrey is an American Reformed theologian, historian, and pastor.
+Serving as a minister in the United Reformed Churches in North America, he was the third president of Westminster Seminary California.
 As of 2017 he is president emeritus and professor emeritus of church history.
-He currently is chairman of Ligonier Ministries, located in Sanford, Florida, a position he took over from the late Dr. R. C. Sproul.
+He currently is chairman of Ligonier Ministries, located in Sanford, Florida, a position he took over from the late R. C. Sproul.

-He has taught at Westminster Seminary California since 1981 and previously taught at Westminster Theological Seminary in Philadelphia, as well as Gordon-Conwell Theological Seminary and Stanford University.
+Godfrey has taught at Westminster Seminary California since 1981 and previously taught at Westminster Theological Seminary in Philadelphia, as well as Gordon–Conwell Theological Seminary and Stanford University.
 He is a council member of the Alliance of Confessing Evangelicals, an organization of pastors and theologians from the Baptist, Presbyterian, Reformed, Anglican, Congregational, and Lutheran church communities.
 He has been a speaker at many theological conferences, including those sponsored by the Philadelphia Conference on Reformed Theology, Ligonier Ministries, and the Lausanne Committee for World Evangelization.

-Godfrey earned his Master of Divinity from Gordon-Conwell Theological Seminary and a Master of Arts and PhD from Stanford University.
+Godfrey earned his Master of Divinity from Gordon–Conwell Theological Seminary and a Master of Arts and PhD from Stanford University.

 Godfrey grew up in Alameda, California, where his father and grandfather each served as mayor.
 He was introduced to Calvinism when he was a teenager.
 He lives in California with his wife Mary Ellen, with whom he has three grown children, who also reside in California.

+In 2010 a Festschrift was published in his honor.
+Always Reformed: Essays in Honor of W. Robert Godfrey included contributions from R. Scott Clark, Sinclair B. Ferguson, D. G. Hart, Michael S. Horton, Richard Muller, R. C. Sproul, and David VanDrunen.